 How quiet is it...really?

-What is Yaw Error, and why is it important?
+What is Yaw Error, and why is it so important?

 Intelligent PWM Charge Control:

-This is quite different from most of the other, and more expensive 400W generators.
-The typical marine wind generator's charge controller uses 50 year-old technology, which is simply a load-diverter switch which, upon reaching a set-point, diverts 100% of the energy to a set of resitive elements (essentially heater coils).
-There are two reason why this is bad and inefficient.
-The first reason is that when the battery reaches its set-point it isn't actually fully-charged, and this type of Partial State of Charge (POSC) cycling damages the battery by reducing its capacity and sulphating the battery plates.
-They can't fully-charge the battery because they have no way to dump just the excess power.
+This is quite different from most of the other, and more expensive, 400W generators.
+The typical marine wind generator charge controller uses 50 year-old technology, which is simply a load-diverter switch, which, upon reaching a set-point, diverts 100% of the energy to a set of resistive elements (essentially heater coils).
+So, when the battery reaches its dumpload set-point it isn't actually fully-charged, and this type of Partial State of Charge (PSOC) cycling damages the battery by reducing its capacity, and sulfating the battery plates.
+They can't fully-charge the battery because they have no way to dump only the excess power produced, while continuing to top up the battery.
 They can only dump all of it.
-The best scenario would be to have a way to progressively dump power so the batteries could be fed with only the power that they need at this final stage of the charging process.
-The second reason that it is bad is that even though the set-point has been reached, the wind generator can keep turning, and it does so at full load and at a 100% duty-cycle.
-So the wind generator continues to spin with a large load, but is at this point just heating up resistive piles down below.
-More wear and tear on the generator for nothing, 100% wasted.
-Most of the major player's are attempting to use this load as a speed control also.
-It works great in low wind speeds, but if you have ever been in the cockpit in a 40 knot wind with one of these things spinning at insane speeds, it is terrifying.
+The best scenario would be to have a way to progressively dump power so that the batteries could be fed with only the power that they need at this final stage of the charging process.

 (4) Battery charge level indicator